fooltowise/NeroNotes/Nero's Notes/A Lesson on Elementary Worldly Wisdom.md

 So a lot of the great record of Eisner and Wells was utter brilliance but the rest came from just raising prices at Disneyland and Disneyworld and through video cassette sales of classic animated movies.

-At Berkshire Hathaway, Warren and I raised the prices of See's Candy a little faster than others might have.
+At [[Berkshire Hathaway]], Warren and I raised the prices of See's Candy a little faster than others might have.
 And, of course, we invested in Coca-Cola - which had some untapped pricing power.
 And it also had brilliant management.
 So a Goizueta and Keough could do much more than raise prices.
 It was perfect.

 You will get a few opportunities to profit from finding underpricing.
 There are actually people out there who don't price everything as high as the market will easily stand.
 And once you figure that out, it's like finding money in the street - if you have the courage of your convictions.